OpenChemistry/tomvizdocs/docs/pipelines.md

-# Advanced
+# External Pipelines

-## Introduction

 Tomviz includes a number of functions and algorithms, if those do not satisfy your needs there is also support for extensions.
-These include custom operators and file formats, which are primarily implemented using Python scripts and JSON to describe user interface elemens.
+These include custom operators and file formats, which are primarily implemented using Python scripts and JSON to describe user interface elements.
 These are introduced in the [operators](operator.md) section.

 The data processing pipeline is central to Tomviz, and each operator is a self-contained unit operating on the data.
 It is possible to run these operators interactively in the application, in a Docker container as part of the application, and in an external pipeline runner.
-This section covers running operators in exernal pipelines.
+This section covers running operators in external pipelines.

-## External Pipelines
+## Configuration

 Tomviz usually runs pipelines in a background thread (```Threaded```) interactively in the application.
 This can be changed to ```Docker``` in